Degrees and Certifications:

 I adapted, staged and composed original music for Shrapnel in the Heart: Letters and Remembrances from the Vietnam Veterans' Memorial, produced by Chicago's Famous Door Theatre Company.
 Shrapnel in the Heart received a Joseph Jefferson Citation, several After Dark awards, and was named as one of the Best Productions of 1993 by both the Chicago Tribune and the Chicago Sun-Times.

 In 2016, I directed NESA MT alum Sarah Gise ('07) in the one-woman show The Amish Project for AtticRep, performing in the Alvarez Theatre at the Tobin Center for the Performing Arts.
 NESA MT alum Cole Bee Wilson ('04) composed music for the show.
 That production then travelled to Rome in June to perform at FLIPT, the Intercultural Festival Laboratory of Theatre Practice in Fara Sabina, Rome.
-In November, our production was remounted in Chicago, by Interrobang Theatre Project and the Athenaeum Theatre.
+In November, our production was remounted in Chicago, by Interrobang Theatre Project at the Athenaeum Theatre.

 In San Antonio, I have performed in AtticRep productions of Who's Afraid of Virginia Woolf?, American Buffalo, Blackbird and Back of the Throat; I directed The Amish Project, and True West for the company, twice.
 At NESA, I played King Lear in our 1997 production of Shakespeare's classic.
 Prior to joining the NESA faculty, I worked as the founding artistic director of San Antonio Public Theatre, a professional theatre company.
 At the S.A.
 Public Theatre, I produced, performed in, and/or directed productions of A Touch of the Poet, True West, The Grapes of Wrath, Private Lives, Old Times, Molly Sweeney and A Christmas Carol.